vrmgervais/windows_to_USB_Ubuntu/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 **Acknowledgments**
+Bash script works, tested on Ubuntu (PopOS 22.04)
-Built with Python and Tkinter for a user-friendly experience.
+GUI built with Python and Tkinter for a user-friendly experience.
 Inspired by the need for a simple, Linux-based tool to create Windows bootable USBs.